openfisca/openfisca-doc/source/contribute/semver.md

 Semantic versionning guidelines
 ===============================

-Before merging your contribution to an openfisca package, you are required to increment the version of this package.
+Before merging your contribution to an OpenFisca package, you are required to increment the version of this package.

 The [semantic versionning convention](http://semver.org/), applied here, requires you to: